Tapping into God’s Creativity

 The God who had been with me through every stormy moment was there.
 As always.
 In ALL ways–PRESENT.

 I had nothing to fear from the tempests in my life.
 I knew the power of God once again, on a deeper level, and I saw the power of Spirit-led creative, imaginative prayer.
 God would build on that experiential knowledge of the power of the imagination years later when I found myself happily immersed in the spirituality of St. Ignatius of Loyola.
-But that story will wait for another post.
+To find out more about spirit led prayer, click here.